-The Company leases its premises at 6 Moorak Street Taringa under a non-cancellable operating lease which expires in 2022.
+The Company leases its premises at 6 Moorak Street, Taringa under a non-cancellable operating lease which expires in 2022.
+The Company has classified this lease as an operating lease because it does not transfer all the risks and rewards incidental to the ownership of the asset.

-2019 2018
+2020 2019

 \$'000 \$'000

-Lease income expected/Commitments for minimum lease income in relation to non-cancellable operating leases are receivable as follows:
+Maturity analysis of lease payments, showing the undiscounted lease payments to be received after the reporting date as follows:

-Within one year 140 135
+Within one year 146 140

-Later than one year but not later than five years 271 4 411
+Later than one year but not later than five years 126 271

-411 546
+272 411